 Youth receives free or reduced-cost school lunch

-Youth is eligible for, or enrolled in, WIOA youth services

 Youth whose family income is 200 percent of or below the U.S. Department of Health and Human Services’ Poverty Guidelines or the U.S. Department of Labor Lower Living Standard Income Level

 Anticipated total number of youth to be served: